acorn-io/docs/docs/30-production/15-publish-http.md

 All published ports in the Acornfile that are defined as type HTTP will be deployed and exposed via 80/443 automatically.
 This traffic will go through a load balancer managed by Acorn and will be routed to the appropriate container based on host headers.

+The way to work with published ports is the `-p` flag.
+The flag is used to publish ports that were not defined to be published and/or assign custom names.
+In the examples below, we are using it to assign a name to a port that was defined to be published in the Acornfile.

 ## DNS

 Acorn creates a unique DNS name for each published port in the Acorn.
 If you would like to use a custom domain name, you can do so by launching with the domain name and creating a CNAME record in your DNS provider that points to the Acorn DNS name.